Divanshu-Singla/Course-Craft-University-s-own-free-learning-platform/README.md

 ### For Learners
 - Browse and search available courses by category
 - Enroll in free and paid courses
-- Access course lessons with video/image content
+- Access course lessons with video/image content (dedicated lesson viewer page)
+- Track course progress with visual progress bars
 - Take practice tests and certification exams
 - View exam results and download certificates
 - Track enrolled courses and exam history
 - Update profile and privacy settings
+- Stay updated with latest news in Technology, Business, Science, and Health

 ### For Trainers
 - Create and manage courses with multimedia lessons